 A. Right to Enter.
 Any oil and gas facility may be inspected by the County at any time to ensure compliance with the requirements of County permits or the provisions of this Article 12.
-Unless urgent circumstances exist, the County will use best efforts to ensure that 4 hours prior notice is given to the Operator's contact person at
+Unless urgent circumstances exist, the County will use best efforts to ensure that 4 hours prior notice is given to the Operator's contact person at the telephone number on file.
+County inspections will be coordinated with the Operator to ensure Operator presence onsite to the extent possible and to ensure the site visit is conducted in accordance with all applicable Operator safety requirements.
+Inspections in response to odor complaints, will occur as soon as feasible upon receipt of the complaint.

-- the telephone number on file.
-County inspections will be coordinated with the Operator to ensure Operator presence onsite to the extent possible and to ensure the site visit is conducted in accordance with all applicable Operator safety requirements. - B. Records.
-Operators will make available to the County at its request all records or reports required by the Colorado Department of Public Health and Environment, the COGCC, the Colorado Public Utilities Commission, the Occupational Safety and Health Administration, and the Pipeline and Hazardous Materials Safety Administration. - C. Violations.
+- B. Records.
+Operators will make available to the County at its request all records or reports required by the CDPHE, the COGCC, the Colorado Public Utilities Commission, the Occupational Safety and Health Administration, and the Pipeline and Hazardous Materials Safety Administration. - C. Violations.
 Violations of any condition of approval, any provisions of 12-400, 12-500, 12-600, 12-700, will be subject to Section 12-1500. - D. Suit to Enjoin COGCC Rule Violation.
 If the Director discovers a violation or threatened violation of Title 34, Article 60 of the Colorado Revised Statutes or any rule, regulation, or order made under that Article, the Director will notify the COGCC in writing.
 If the COGCC fails to bring suit to enjoin any actual or threatened violation, then the County Attorney may file an action on behalf of the Board seeking injunctive relief. - E. Falsification.
 If the Director, in the course of administering any portion of this Article, learns that the Applicant, including any employee, officer, agent or representative of the Applicant has made a false representation of or omitted material facts the Application may be rejected or summarily denied or, if the Application has been approved, the approval may be revoked and the Director may report such information to the District Attorney for criminal prosecution. - F. Other Penalties.
 In addition to or in lieu of civil fines, the County may exercise remedies for Operator violations including the following: - 1.
-Increased inspection frequency; - 2.
+Increased operator or county inspection frequency at Operator's expense; - 2.
 Mandatory equipment upgrades; - 3.
 A requirement to conduct an audit of the systems or equipment involved in the violation(s); - 4.
 A requirement for increased reporting to the County; - 5.
 Written Order Suspending the Approval.
 As a result of either (i) emergency conditions, or (ii) three or more fines imposed for serious violations within 6 months, the Director may issue a written order to the Applicant (or the Applicant's owner, Operator, or agent) suspending the Special Review Approval.
-Upon receipt, the Applicant must cease all activities and operations immediately until the violation is remedied.
-The Applicant may appeal the order suspending approval to the Board of County Commissioners. - G. Other Enforcement Remedies.
+Upon receipt, the Applicant must cease all activities and operations immediately until the violation is remedied or appeal the order suspending approval to the Board of County Commissioners within 14 days. - G. Other Enforcement Remedies.
 In addition to the foregoing enforcement measures, Boulder County has the right to any and all other enforcement measures and remedies provided by law, including but not limited to seeking relief through the courts to enforce an approved Special Review, or to stop or abate any oil and gas operations occurring or about to occur without the requisite special use, required permits, or other County approvals.
 Nothing in this section shall limit the remedies available to the County for a violation of any provision of Article 12.